jaybeeuu/js-demos/module-spotting/README.md

 );
 ```

-The syntax is complex, setting it up is finicky and it's not a popular way of doing modules so let's not dwell on it.
+The syntax is complex, setting it up is finicky and it's not a popular way of doing modules anymore so let's not dwell on it.

 ### [CommonJS](https://en.wikipedia.org/wiki/CommonJS)

-This is a much more popular module type.
-As implemented by [Node.js](https://nodejs.org/en/).

-This syntax is much easier to understand and because of node's populartiy it is a much more common method of defining and using modules.
+Because this is the module system implemented by [Node.js](https://nodejs.org/en/) it is more likely you will come across it.
+It has a clean syntax and the `require` statements which pull in code can go anywhere in the file which can lend readbility.
+On the down side the require statements can go anywhere so the dependencies of a file are not necessarily obvious.

 here's an example ripped almost exactly from the [node docs](https://nodejs.org/docs/latest/api/modules.html)...